landingbj/lagi/docs/tutor_en.md

 ## 4. Import dependencies

-To call the lag[i] API, you need to import the dependencies, which you can import via maven or directly by import the jar.
+To call the lag[i] (Landing AGI) API, you need to import the dependencies, which you can import via maven or directly by import the jar.

 ***Take the maven import as an example：***